Drug & Alcohol Rehab London & UK | Free, Impartial, Expert Addiction Rehab & Treatment Advice

 Why do services give thiamine during alcohol detox?

 Heavy drinking can be linked with thiamine deficiency.
 Thiamine helps protect the brain.
-In planned assisted withdrawal, clinicians may recommend thiamine where clinically indicated, especially if someone is malnourished or at risk of malnutrition.
+In planned assisted withdrawal, clinicians usually recommend thiamine especially if someone is malnourished or at risk of malnutrition.

 What is symptom-triggered detox vs fixed-dose detox?